 Signature Seminars

-About the Signature Seminars/HNRs 401H3
+About the Signature Seminars/HNRS 401H3

 The Honors College offers Signature Seminars on cutting-edge topics taught by top professors, who are named Dean's Fellows in the Honors College.
 You must apply to participate, and if admitted, will be designated a Dean's Signature Scholar – a great plus for your resume.
 These seminars give you three hours of honors credit and in some cases, may also satisfy requirements specific to your degree.
 Please consult individual course pages for more information.